Production of percussion shows and workshops

 Experience the transformative power of rhythm!

-This interactive workshop provides teachers with the necessary tools to facilitate a drum circle using an innovative method created 30 years ago by Californian, Arthur Hull.
+This interactive and intensive workshop offers beginning and advanced Drum Circle Facilitators the skills to lead rhythm-based events for groups of all sizes and backgrounds.
+It provides participants with the necessary tools to facilitate a drum circle using an innovative method created 40 years ago by Arthur Hull, Californian.

-NCTCA, North Central Convention pour la région du Nord de l Alberta, Association, Edmonton, Canada
+NCTCA, North Central Teacher Convention in Edmonton, Canada

 GETCA, Greater Edmonton Teachers Convention, Edmonton, Canada